diogoff/trackml-100/README.md

 ## The first step: _particles_

 The core of this step is `particles.py`.
-For a given event id (or set of event ids), this script reads and joins the hits file and the truth file for that event id  (`event*-hits.csv` and `event*-truth.csv`).
+For a given event id (or set of event ids), this script reads and joins the hits file and the truth file for that event  (`event*-hits.csv` and `event*-truth.csv`).

 Random hits are discarded (those with particle id equal to zero).